relay - to pass on (a message or information); to divide up mail into bundles to be placed in storage box.

 rod - a measure of length, equal to 512 yards or 1612 feet; a measure of area: A square perch or pole.

-pep - to fill or inspire with energy or vigour, to enliven, invigorate, excite, cheer up.
+pep - to fill or inspire with energy or vigour, to enliven, invigorate, cheer up

 without deceit - without mistake, assuredly, certainly (obs.)